 Consumers who review businesses and leave business reviews on Yelp have become known widely as “yelpers.”
 Yelpers leave business reviews to help others in the community make purchasing decisions and it’s important for your local business clients to keep an eye on them.

 Business review websites such as Yelp point to the growing importance of review monitoring to manage a business’s online reputation.
 In summation, if we haven’t won you over on Yelp yet, maybe these hilarious Yelp reviews will.

 How to get more customer reviews on Yelp

 Step 1.
 Buy or craft Yelp reviews.
 This review generation tactic doesn't have to be as dirty as it sounds.
-You can buy reviews from actual customers by providing incentive for them to leave a review.
-This could include discounts, freebies, or whatever the business is willing to trade for reviews.
+You can buy reviews from actual customers by providing incentives for them to leave a review.
+This could include discounts, freebies, or whatever the business is willing to trade for customer reviews.
 This request will have to be done on the website or through social media as Yelp will penalize businesses that ask on their platform.

 Step 2.
-Display reviews on the business website.
+Display online reviews on the business website.
 ReviewTrackers recommends using widgets that can display reviews directly on a website such as Yelp badges.
 These should update automatically as new reviews are posted on Yelp.